From Churchill to C. Murray

 W. Churchill educational appetite must not be destroyed

 P. Drucker concentrate on what students do well

 A. Kohn homework replaced with more useful experiences

 T. Cowen educators as motivators and online managers

-Harvard College courses connect to lives beyond college
+H. College courses connect to lives beyond college

 P. Krugman economic return of college investment falling

 L. Thurow minimal payoff for those in the middle

 F. Pryor.
 D. Schaffer many graduates learn little/earn little

 C. Murray invest more in best and brightest